szczyglis-dev/py-gpt/README.md

 There is an option for switching prompt generation mode.

 If **Raw Mode** is enabled, DALL-E will receive the prompt exactly as you have provided it.
-If **Raw Mode** is disabled, GPT will generate the best prompt for you based on your instructions.
+If **Raw Mode** is disabled, a model will generate the best prompt for you based on your instructions.

 ### Image storage